DFXswiss/api/infrastructure/Readme.md

 1. Create scripts (`setupThunderHub.sh` and `startThunderHub.sh` from `infrastructure/scripts/lightning/thunderhub`) and make them executable (`chmod +x {file}`)
 1. Copy content of config file (`infrastructure/config/lightning/thunderhub/{env}.conf`) to virtual machine (`thunderhub/.env`)
 1. Start ThunderHub: `./startThunderHub.sh`

+The `main.ts` file of the ThunderHub server must be adapted before starting to use the self-signed certificate of the LND.